Graff (jewellers)

 Graff is a British multinational jeweller based in London.
 It was founded by British jeweller Laurence Graff in 1960.
 A vertically integrated company, Graff operations comprise the design, manufacture and retail distribution of jewellery and watches.

-History

-Graff was founded in London in 1960 by Laurence Graff.

 Awards

-Graff were the first ever jewellers to receive the Queen's Award for Industry and Export (now known as the Queen's Award for Enterprise), awarded in 1973.
+Graff were the first ever jewellers to receive the Queen's Award for Industry and Export (now known as the King's Award for Enterprise), awarded in 1973.
 Since then, the company has received this award a further four times, most recently in 2014.
-The Queen's Award to Industry and Export award is considered to be the highest accolade for a British company.
-It is awarded on the advice of the Prime Minister, following thorough examinations of each application by an Advisory Committee formed of leading representatives of industry and commerce.

 Sourcing

 Graff adheres to the Kimberley Process, never knowingly buying or trading rough diamonds from areas where this would encourage conflict or human suffering.
 The majority of Graff diamonds are laser engraved with unique Gemological Institute of America (GIA) tracking numbers, which whilst invisible to the naked eye, allow for their origin to be traced.
 Graff’s cutting and polishing processes are carried out in Johannesburg by the South African Diamond Corporation, a division of Graff.